UiL-OTS-labs/jspsych-spr-mw/README.md

 each other, so an active stimulus in the first list is complemented with a passive stimulus in the second list.
 Participants get one of these lists assigned randomly.
 You can add additional lists if your experiment requires this.
-This would make it more difficult to implement the Latin square.
+For instance, to implement a Latin square design for four conditions, you'd need to create four lists.

 ### Presenting multiple words as one group
 The boilerplate experiment treats every word in the stimuli as a